TheRealCasadaro/Operation-Softie/ProjectSoftie.markdown

 ---

 title: Operation Softie
-permalink: Operation Softie
+permalink: OperationSoftie

 ---
-# Project Softie
+# Operation Softie

 ## More than enough knowledge to become a capable programmer, Software Developer, Web Developer and get money to do it.